Gabriole/alx-MVP/README.md

 # BMI Calculator

-This project is a simple Python command-line application that calculates the Body Mass Index (BMI) of a person and classifies them into categories such as underweight, normal weight, overweight, or obese.
+This project is a simple application that calculates the Body Mass Index (BMI) of a person and classifies them into categories such as underweight, normal weight, overweight, or obese.

 ## Features